-- Once a date has been agreed for interview and house viewing the Head of Club Safeguarding and Professional Development Lead Phase Coach will visit the applicant and their home, this is known as;
+- Once a date has been agreed for interview and house viewing the Head of Club Safeguarding and player car manager will visit the applicant and their home, this is known as;

 - Phase 3 Interview and house viewing, the house viewing will include;

-- · Fire Risk Assessment
+- Fire Risk Assessment

-- · Home Risk Assessment
+- Home Risk Assessment

 - During the interview and house viewing the Club will go through documentation, DBS process, continual professional development offered both mandatory and compulsory, Safeguarding policies and protocols, accommodation expectations and processes throughout the season.
 Documentation includes

-- Personal Details form

-- Application form

 - PUFC and Accommodation agreement

 - Policies and procedures

 - Handbooks

 - After the interview and house viewing, the applicant will be discussed with the Academy Manager and if all in agreement the applicant will be emailed for the following documentation to be sent over;

 - Gas certificate

-- · House insurance
+- House insurance

-- Peterborough United will arrange for an external contractor to attend the property to conduct PAT testing on all equipment and sockets used by the players. - Following receival of documentation the Club and the provider will agree a start date.
+- Peterborough United will arrange for an external contractor to attend the property to conduct PAT testing on all equipment and sockets used by the players.

+- Following receival of documentation the Club and the provider will agree a start date.